Manu6677/ai-finance-platform/README.md

 Read useMemo hook working reallife example how it works, duplicate the transaction still work why?
 Read about the Difference between the, setFilter((value)=>handleFilter(value)), setFilter(handleFilter) -> why to use value={filter} what is the need of it why it is required

+ LEFT => Not rendering on real time, UI after deleted a record If the API Fails why not error useEffect works?
+ Resolve Bug to delete many transactions -> after resolving bug see that why different fn call use for delete transaction one with deleteFn and other bulkDelete